StackVista/stackstate-docs/configure/health/health-synchronization.md

 # Health synchronization

+This section describes the advanced topic of synchronizing custom health data from different monitoring systems to StackState.
+This topic is mostly interesting for engineers who want to make a custom integration with an existing monitoring system.
+For out of the box monitors you can look [here](/use/alerting/kubernetes-monitors.md).

 ## Overview

 Health synchronization adds existing health checks from external monitoring systems to StackState topology elements.
 Health data is calculated in the external monitoring system using its own data and rules, then automatically synchronized and attached to the associated topology elements in StackState.